 Youth Futures in Yerucham

 Nearly one out of every four Israelis suffers from food insecurity, or a lack of access to sufficient, nutritious food.
-The Greater Miami Jewish Federation supports several programs that provide hot meals, food packages and other resources to thousands of Israelis, including children, single-parent families, the elderly and the unemployed.
+Federation supports several programs that provide hot meals, food packages and other resources to thousands of Israelis, including children, single-parent families, the elderly and the unemployed.
 Projects include:

-There are currently 120,000 Ethiopians now living in Israel.
-Many are facing unique challenges due to the difficulties of moving from a relatively primitive society to a highly modern world.
+There are 160,000 Ethiopians living in Israel, with a third of them born in Israel.
+Many have faced unique challenges.
 Acculturation difficulties have resulted in a higher incidence of unemployment, poverty, substance abuse and family violence among Ethiopian-Israelis.

 These programs help intigrate the Ethiopian-Israeli community into Israeli society, with a focus on education.